GaneshR24/Bus-Buddy-Frontend/README.md

 # Bus Buddy Frontend
-This is the frontend code for Bus Buddy, an application that helps users find bus routes and schedules in their city.
+This is the frontend code for Bus Buddy, an application that helps users find bus routes allow users to search for bus routes, and book tickets online.
 The frontend is built with **React** and **Redux** and uses **axios** for API calls to the server.

 ## Features of Bus Buddy Application